 “Yes, of course.
 I understand perfectly.
-But I have a mortgage, two car payments and my children’s elementary school tuition is $40,000 a year.
+But I have a mortgage, two car payments, and my children’s elementary school tuition is $40,000 a year.
 I’m just asking for what I need.”

-Meanwhile, General Motors will be wooed by Skadden: “You can trust those local guys with your multi-billion dollar business if you like (if their cell phones are working on the golf course), but we have over 1,000 attorneys and will be more available for you in New York than those guys ever were in Detroit.”
+Meanwhile, General Motors will be wooed by Skadden: “You can trust those local guys with your multibillion-dollar business if you like (if their cell phones are working on the golf course), but we have over 1,000 attorneys and will be more available for you in New York than those guys ever were in Detroit.”

-If this sounds far-fetched it is not.
+If this sounds far-fetched, it is not.
 I see this sort of thing play out with regularity, and it has been going on for decades.

 What happens to the local attorneys?
 They end up starting a small law firm and taking a bunch of crappy pictures to put on the law firm website where they look all pissed off.
 I can show you several of these websites—there are tons of them out there, and they are amusing.

 People need to make a living, and I understand this.
 Unfortunately, the perception of a large law firm is this:

 Think about this.
-If you are selling something for a massive amount of money, why should someone pay this if they know you are willing to sell it more cheaply?
+If you are selling something for a massive amount of money, why should someone pay this if they know you are willing to sell it for a much cheaper price?
 A job (unlike a contract) is a commitment where you get benefits and protections.
 A contract job could last just a day.
 If you are an itinerant attorney working for a day’s wages, a major law firm is not as likely to be interested in you.

-- Are you working as a contract attorney because no one will hire you?
 This is the perception.
 Do you think there is a single associate in a law firm like Gibson Dunn & Crutcher with experience working as a contract attorney?
 I doubt any of the hundreds of associates there have ever worked as a contract attorney.

 We are far too important to hire someone who does this.
 This is just how law firms think.
 If you are trained to analyze complex matters and are willing to stoop so low that you are now working on unimportant mind-numbing cases, that is going to say something to a law firm.

 Most contract attorneys do not have to perform at the same level as they would while working on a major corporate transaction or writing a brief.
 The perception of many law firms is that the contract attorney’s skills may have atrophied by doing this work.

-While having a child, getting sick, or any other absences from the office, if you take too much time off, you are going to be seen as lacking drive and commitment and will come back from your absence to find that no one is willing to give you work.
+While having a child, getting sick, or any other absences from the office are natural, if you take too much time off, you are going to be seen as lacking drive and commitment and will come back from your absence to find that no one is willing to give you work.